Underscore

 }

-This analyzer also checks the input parameters of lambda expressions [2].
-So it emits diagnostics to the following code:
+This analyzer also emits diagnostics for lambda parameters [2].
+So it emits diagnostics for the following code:

 Func<int, int, int> f = (a, _) => a;